-Deutsche Lufthansa AG (LHA) and British Airways Plc, owned by International Consolidated Airlines Group SA (IAG), should lose bids to limit compensation to passengers whose flights are delayed, an aide to the European Union’s top court said in a non-binding opinion.
+Deutsche Lufthansa AG (LHA) and British Airways Plc should lose bids to limit compensation to passengers whose flights are delayed, an aide to the European Union’s top court said in a non-binding opinion.

 “The proportion of flights for which delay confers entitlement to the compensation” under EU rules “is less than 0.15 percent,” Bot said in the opinion.

-Lufthansa is defending itself from a claim by a man traveling with his sons after a flight from Lagos to Frankfurt was delayed by more than 24 hours.
-British Airways, easyJet Plc (EZJ), TUI Travel Plc (TT/) and the International Air Transport Association industry group are challenging the U.K. Civil Aviation Authority over passenger compensation rules.
+Lufthansa is defending itself from claims by a man, who was traveling with his sons, after their flight from Lagos to Frankfurt was delayed by more than 24 hours.
+International Consolidated Airlines Group SA (IAG)’s British Airways, EasyJet Plc (EZJ), TUI Travel Plc (TT/) and the International Air Transport Association industry group are challenging the U.K. Civil Aviation Authority over passenger-compensation rules.

-In both, local courts were asked to reconsider a 2009 EU Court of Justice ruling requiring financial amends for flights delayed by more than three hours.
+In both cases, local courts were asked to reconsider a 2009 EU Court of Justice ruling requiring financial reparation for flights delayed by more than three hours.

 While Bot’s opinion isn’t binding, such advice is followed by the EU court in the majority of cases.

-National tribunals will have the final say.
-A court in Cologne, Germany, will rule on the Lufthansa case.
-The High Court of Justice in London will decide on the challenge by TUI, British Airways, easyJet and IATA.
-Judges in both matters asked the EU court to rule on how the law should be applied.
+National courts will have the final say, with a tribunal in Cologne, Germany, ruling on the Lufthansa case and the High Court of Justice in London deciding the challenge by TUI, British Airways, EasyJet and IATA.
+Judges in both matters asked the EU court to advise on how the law should be applied.

 To contact the reporter on this story: Aoife White in Brussels at email@example.com